Skip to Content

 Are you a caring guy, or a guy with candor?
-Is it possible to have both in one person?

 Absolutely!
 Just follow the writings of St. Paul of Tarsus.
 Many believers think he just goes too far at times: "Throw him out of the church" and "I've turned him over to Satan so he might afflict him for a while."
 Who gives him the right to judge members of a church?